2019 Country Reports on Human Rights Practices: China (Includes Hong Kong, Macau, and Tibet) - Hong Kong

 Access to Asylum: The law does not provide for granting asylum or refugee status, but the SAR government has established a system for providing limited protection to persons who would be subject to torture or other abuses in their home country.

 Temporary Protection: Persons whose claims for “nonrefoulement” are substantiated do not obtain permanent resident status in the SAR.
-Instead, the SAR government refers them to UNHCR for possible recognition as refugees and resettlement in a third country.
-In some cases, individuals waited years in the SAR before being resettled.
+Instead the SAR government refers them to UNHCR for possible recognition as refugees and resettlement in a third country.
+Some such persons have waited years in the SAR before being resettled.

 Section 3.
 Freedom to Participate in the Political Process